YaaS in a Nutshell

 What can I do with my YaaS account?

-- People can upgrade their role, such as developers growing into managing their own startup organization.
+- Project members can upgrade their roles.
+For example, developers who grow into managing their own startup organizations can upgrade their roles.

 If you find any information that is unclear or incorrect, please let us know so that we can improve the Dev Portal content.